yellowberryHN/WACCALauncher/README.md

 ## Notice

-This code was never intended to be public, as such, it is a bit of a dumpster fire.
+This code was originally never intended to be public, as such, it is a bit of a dumpster fire.

+As of version 0.12, I've cleaned it up a bit, but there's still a lot of work to be done.
 If you want to help make the code a little less awful, issues and pull requests are welcome.

 ## License